workarea-commerce/workarea-demo/README.md

 docker-compose down
 ```

-If you want to restart an existing sandbox, navigate to the `workarea-sandbox/` directory and run:
+If you want to restart an existing demo app, navigate to the `workarea-demo/` directory and run:

 ```bash
 docker-compose up